 The Christian school, located in Point Lookout, announced it will discard any uniforms purchased for its athletic program which bear the infamous swoosh.

 President Jerry C. Davis made the institution’s position clear:

 “If Nike is ashamed of America, we are ashamed of them.
 We also believe that those who know what sacrifice is all about are more likely to be wearing a military uniform than an athletic uniform.”

-Nike’s new ad characterizes Kaepernick — who is worth $20 million and has been lapped by the left-wing media like fresh cream by a dehydrated cat — as a paragon of sacrifice:
+Nike’s new ad characterizes Kaepernick — who’s worth $20 million and has been hailed by media — as a paragon of sacrifice:

 “Believe in something.
 Even if it means sacrificing everything.”

 As I noted in my previous coverage, respectfully, that which Colin has believed hasn’t been bolstered by statistics.

 For that and/or other reasons, President Davis thinks maybe a different campaign would be a better idea:

 “I personally think it’s one of the dumbest marketing decisions I’ve seen come down the pike lately.
 We just don’t want our players wearing the Nike image to promote a company that affirms division and disrespect toward America.”